 Figures must be of professional quality and are encouraged to be submitted in an acceptable electronic format.
 The preferred electronic formats are as follows: Compuserve GIF (.gif), JPEG (.jpg), Tagged Image File Format (.tif) or Encapsulated PostScript (.eps).

 On occasion, original artwork is submitted.
 In this case, artwork must be prepared using professional standards and should be submitted as camera-ready hardcopy prints.
 On the back of each figure of every set submitted to the Editorial Office, indicate in pen the figure number, first author, short manuscript title, and the top of the figure.
 Enclose each set of prints in a separate envelope.
-Publication of color illustrations in the print Journal will be charged to the author at a cost of $650 for the first illustration and $100 for each additional illustration.For help with preparing electronic artwork for both on-screen review and eventual publication, visit the Elsevier's Author Artwork instructions page at: http://www.elsevier.com/wps/find/authors.authors/authorartworkinstructions
+Publication of color illustrations in the print Journal will be charged to the author at a cost of $650 for the first illustration and $100 for each additional illustration.For help with preparing electronic artwork for both on-screen review and eventual publication, visit the artwork instructions page at: https://www.elsevier.com/artwork

 Authors should identify 3-5 key locations in the body of the article where it would be appropriate to insert a "callout".
 This is a short phrase that appears in a larger font than the text of the article itself and stands out in order to highlight the importance of a particular section, or to call attention to the existence of supplemental materials that may be available only in the journal's on-line edition (see callout sample).
 The author may wish to discuss the appropriate use and placement of callouts with the inviting editor.